GewelsJI/VPS/README.md

 # 5. VPS Benchmark

 We provide an out-of-the-box evaluation toolbox for the VPS task, which is written in Python style.
 You can just run it to generate the evaluation results on your custom approach.
-Or you can directly download the complete VPS benchmark toolbox (including ground-truth, prediction map of each competitor, and evaluation toolbox code) at [`DownloadLink`]().
+Or you can directly download the complete VPS benchmark including prediction map of each competitor at download link ([Google Drive](https://drive.google.com/drive/folders/15xBWCFuWWg9YL5p4qdcfz8-yEeJlNFxg?usp=sharing) / [Baidu Drive](https://pan.baidu.com/s/1plDtddL9L_f0dqrREVkIPg) (Password: 9c4p), 7.28G).

 - More instructions about **Evaluation Toolbox** refer to [`PageLink`](https://github.com/GewelsJI/VPS/tree/main/eval).